-Expressing Geometric Properties with Equations - G.GPE
+Expressing Geometric Properties with Equations

 G.GPE.A.
-Translate between the geometric description and the equation for a conic section.
+Translate between the geometric description and the equation for a conic_section

 - 1. Derive the equation of a circle of given center and radius using the Pythagorean Theorem; complete the square to find the center and radius of a circle given by an equation. - 2.
-Derive the equation of a parabola given a focus and directrix. - 3. (+) Derive the equations of ellipses and hyperbolas given the foci, using the fact that the sum or difference of distances from the foci is constant.

-a. (+) Use equations and graphs of conic sections to model real-world problems. ★
+Derive the equation of a parabola given a focus and directrix. - 3. (+) Derive the equations of ellipses and hyperbolas given the foci, using the fact that the sum or difference of distances from the foci is constant. - a. (+) Use equations and graphs of conic sections to model real-world problems.★

 G.GPE.B.
-Use coordinates to prove simple geometric theorems algebraically.
+Use coordinates to prove simple geometric theorems algebraically

-4. Use coordinates to prove simple geometric theorems algebraically including the distance formula and its relationship to the Pythagorean Theorem.
+4. Use coordinates to prove simple geometric theorems algebraically including the distance formula and its relationship to the Pythagorean Theorem. -

-Example: Prove or disprove that a figure defined by four given points in the coordinate plane is a rectangle; prove or disprove that the point $(1,\sqrt{3})$ lies on the circle centered at the origin and containing the point (0, 2).
+4. E-For example: pProve or disprove that a figure defined by four given points in the coordinate plane is a rectangle; prove or disprove that the point (1, V3) lies on the circle centered at the origin and containing the point (0, 2).

-5. Prove the slope criteria for parallel and perpendicular lines and use them to solve geometric problems.
+Prove the slope criteria for parallel and perpendicular lines and use them to solve geometric problems

-Example: Find the equation of a line parallel or perpendicular to a given line that passes through a given point.
+5. Example: (e.g., fFind the equation of a line parallel or perpendicular to a given line that passes through a given point).

-- 6. Find the point on a directed line segment between two given points that partitions the segment in a given ratio. - 7.
-Use coordinates to compute perimeters of polygons and areas of triangles and rectangles (e.g., using the distance formula).★
+- 6. Find the point on a directed line segment between two given points that partitions the segment in a given ratio. - Use coordinates to compute perimeters of polygons and areas of triangles and rectangles (, e.g., using the distance formula).

-Geometric Measurement and Dimension - G.GMD
+Geometric Measurement and Dimension

+G-GMD